dheid/micropolis/README.md

 # Micropolis

 Micropolis is the Open Source Release of the original SimCity source code.
-This is a Java version originally written by Jason Long.
+This is a Java rewrite fork based on [MicropolisJ by Jason Long](https://github.com/SimHacker/micropolis/tree/master/micropolis-java), which was first released in Feburary 2013.
+MicropolisJ was functionality-wise almost equivalent to the TCL/Tk edition

 The original game, SimCity, was developed by Will Wright.
-Don Hopkins released a GPL open source version named Micropolis as a part of the One Laptop Per Child (OLPC) program.
+Don Hopkins released [a GPL open source version named Micropolis](https://github.com/SimHacker/micropolis) as a part of the One Laptop Per Child (OLPC) program.

 The forked version is Copyright (C) 2013 Jason Long (jason@long.name).
 Portions Copyright (C) 1989-2007 Electronic Arts Inc.